 Typically, probate cases proceed under "independent administration," which means the executor or administrator can take action without obtaining court approval.
 In supervised administration probate cases, the court must approve most actions before the executor or administrator takes them.
 During the probate process, the executor or administrator must identify, gather, and protect the assets of the estate.
 He or she must also pay any valid debts, like funeral expenses, which in some instances requires the sale of assets.
 The personal representative must notify any known creditors of the probate case and publish a notice in a local newspaper to inform unknown creditors.
 Creditors will then have six months to file claims.
 Additionally, the executor or administrator must obtain a tax ID for the estate and must file state and federal tax returns on its behalf.
 If the decedent had a valid will, the estate will be disbursed in accordance with its terms unless there is a will contest.
 If the decedent died without a will or intestate, the estate will be divided in accordance with Illinois intestacy laws.Speak to a Knowledge Illinois Attorney

 When people pass away, their loved ones typically have to settle their estates, which can cause stress and frustration.
 If you need assistance with an estate administration issue, it is advisable to hire an attorney as soon as possible.
-At Wilson and Wilson, our LeGrange attorneys are adept at navigating the intricacies of estate administration, and if you hire us, we will work to help you complete the process as seamlessly as possible.
-Our primary office is in LeGrange, and we also have an office in Northbrook, and satellite offices in Orland Park and Warrenville, where we are available by appointment.
+At Wilson and Wilson, our LaGrange attorneys are adept at navigating the intricacies of estate administration, and if you hire us, we will work to help you complete the process as seamlessly as possible.
+Our primary office is in LaGrange, and we also have an office in Northbrook, and satellite offices in Orland Park and Warrenville, where we are available by appointment.
 We regularly serve clients with estate planning needs in Cook County, including Chicago, Arlington Heights, Cicero, Hoffman Estates, Mount Prospect, Palatine, Schaumburg, Evanston, Skokie, and Tinley Park, DuPage County including Naperville, Aurora, and Wheaton, and Lake County including Buffalo Grove, Mundelein, Highland Park, and Waukegan.
-You can contact us through our online form or at our LeGrange office at (708) 482-7090 or our Northbrook Office at (847) 656-8958 to set up a meeting.
+You can contact us through our online form or at our LaGrange office at (708) 482-7090 or our Northbrook Office at (847) 656-8958 to set up a meeting.